 You can also reset course completion after failing.
 This would mean that if you included other lessons in the course with the quiz, the learner will have a set number of attempts to pass the quiz, or they will need to do the whole course again.

 2. Lock after completion - you can lock the quiz after the user has completed it, so they cannot access it again.
-This is a useful feature if you want to see a leaner's first score only on the quiz.
+This is a useful feature if you want to see a learner's first score only on the quiz.

-On this tab you can configure the following options:
+On this tab, you can configure the following options: